th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/1-base-system/basic.md

 2. Kubernetes v1.19.x or 1.20.x
    Kubernetes cluster installed (single master node as development mode, master and 2+ workers as production mode) with the [flannel CNI plugin](https://coreos.com/flannel/docs/latest/kubernetes.html#the-flannel-cni-plugin).

-   The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is a service that powers the Kubernetes.
+   The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is a service that powers Kubernetes.
    [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) is a set of tools for creating and managing a Kubernetes cluster.

-   Kubernetes is needed as environment for th2 components.
-Th2 is microservices framework, so any component of th2 is some piece of logic, no more.
-With Kubernetes all pieces of th2 logic can be freely created, desctroyed, updated.
+   Kubernetes is needed as environment for th2 components. th2 is a microservices framework, so any component of th2 is some piece of logic, no more.
+With Kubernetes all pieces of th2 logic can be freely created, destroyed, updated.
    - [Kubernetes tools installation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
    - [Creating a cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)
    - Installing Flannel CNI: